Shift in Header upon Page Load

 It looks like you took care of the white background that was showing up on the loading of the header.
 Thanks very much!
 I still do see a shift upon loading (from left to right) of the header as a whole.
 If you can try to figure that out, I'd appreciate it.
 Please let me know whether you'd like a screencast.

-#2 Updated by Boone Gorges over 10 years ago
+#2 Updated by Boone Gorges about 12 years ago

 Sorry to butt in here, but I took a quick look and I think this has to do with the scroll bar.
 It's only when the scroll bar appears (which is when enough of the page has been loaded to require a scrollbar) that the header shifts.
 The only real solution I know for this (on a centered layout, which can't be anchored to the left side of the screen) is to put an invisible div in the background that has a height of 101%, which forces the scrollbar to always be present.
 But Michael, you probably know better than I do.

-#3 Updated by Zach Davis over 10 years ago
+#3 Updated by Zach Davis about 12 years ago

 I would argue that this isn't really a bug at all, but rather a matter of how browsers work.
 We shouldn't try to manipulate the presence of the scroll bar.
 If we really want to address this (and I think we have much bigger fish to fry), then we should focus on optimizing CSS and markup so that the page loads faster.